 Coronavirus Disease (COVID)

-Madison County Public Health (MCPH) is working on Coronavirus Disease (COVID) response every single day.
-We are proud to be your source for reliable information on COVID right here in Madison County.
+Madison County Public Health (MCPH) continues working on Coronavirus (COVID) response every day.

 Please tap or click below on for additional data charts:

 COVID-19 Case Incidence Per 100k Residents Over 2 Weeks (updated weekly)

 Statewide Case Incidence Rates (updated weekly)

 Historical Monthly Breakdown of New COVID-19 Cases (updated monthly)